kluo/edx-documentation/en_us/release_notes/source/documentation/index.rst

 ==================================

-This guide now includes a new section about creating different course experiences for students who are assigned to different cohorts.
+This guide now includes a new section about creating different course experiences for learners who are assigned to different cohorts.
 For more information, see `Creating Cohort-Specific Courseware`_.

 =================================